The equipment in your office can make or break your workflow. So, when it comes to investing in new printers, you might wonder:

 When an individual or business makes a purchase, the most important variable swaying the decision process is cost effectiveness.
-We practice this all the time, whether it’s choosing the cheaper, no-brand name cereal or finally buying that sweater you’ve had your eye on at a discounted price.
 Everyone wants to get the best value for their dollar, but sometimes realizing where the value lies isn’t so black and white.

-There are a few pros to buying instead of leasing a printer in Toronto.
-One of the most notable advantages are the potential cost savings of purchasing a printer up front.
-While the up front cost is higher than smaller payments made through the leasing process, it still typically costs less long term.
+The potential cost savings of purchasing a printer up front is a notable advantage.
+While the price is higher versus smaller payments made through the leasing process, it still typically costs less long term.
 Additionally, if you’re purchasing a printer for businesses, the tax deductions can create significant savings.

 Another advantage of purchasing a printer is ownership.
-By paying for the equipment at once, you are the owner and can therefore make any decisions about the product in the future.
+By paying for the equipment up front, you are the owner and can therefore make any decisions about the product in the future.
 You can have free range when it comes to how much paper and toner you use without having to worry about the possibility of penalty payments.

 Another aspect of buying over leasing that one may want to consider is the likelihood of replacing your equipment.
-With the rate that technology advances, a printer can become “outdated” in just a year!
-If you’re purchasing a big ticket item as a sunk cost, it can lose you money if you want to resell.
+With the rate that technology advances, a printer can become “outdated” quickly!
+If you’re purchasing a big ticket item as a sunk cost, you’re bound to lose money in the event of a resale.

 Does Buying Make Sense For Me?

-Buying a printer can certainly make sense depending on your requirements of a printer.
-If you’re looking for a printer for a home office or small business, buying may be your best option.
-There’s no point in leasing a printer that doesn’t cost too much, and you can have complete control on how much you print and when.
+Buying a printer can certainly make sense depending on your requirements.
+If you’re looking for a printer for a home office or small business, buying may be your best option so you can have complete control on how much you print and when.
+After all, there’s no point in spending so much on leasing when the printer itself doesn’t cost too much.

-Many businesses have started shifting towards leasing big ticket printers and printing products.
-We’ve outlined the advantages and disadvantages below.
+Many businesses have started shifting towards leasing printers and copiers—and we’ve outlined the advantages and disadvantages below.

-Unlike buying printers up front, leasing products can alleviate costs as payments will be made on a monthly basis.
-This practice can keep your business competitive and ensure that your equipment delivers output with the highest quality.
-Leasing will optimize cash flow and with many vendors, you can even make payments that best fit your schedule.
-Leasing also creates flexibility as you can create payment plans catered specifically to your financial situation.
+Unlike buying printers up front, leasing products can alleviate costs, as payments will be made on a monthly basis.
+This practice keeps your business (and initial budget) competitive and ensures that your equipment delivers high quality output.

 Contrary to popular belief, leased products can be tax deductible depending on where you lease from!
 Your lease payment can be deducted immediately, and due to the fact that you don’t actually own the product, it can’t be considered a depreciating asset.

-Finally, although leases can be slightly more costly in the long run, it can also be much more valuable.
+Finally, although leases can be slightly more costly in the long run, they tend to be much more valuable.
 An organization will be able to easily upgrade equipment without the hassle of selling old equipment, and you may even be able to apply for reduced rates for older products.

-The biggest disadvantage (as previously mentioned) of leasing is that the total cost can be higher than paying for a product up front.
-Additional “cons” include additional costs or penalties for damaged goods or exceeding pre-determined printing limits.
+The biggest disadvantage of leasing is that the total costs can be higher than paying for a product up front.
+Other “cons” include additional costs or penalties for damaged goods or exceeding pre-determined printing limits.

 Does Leasing Make Sense For Me?

-Leasing is an excellent option for large organizations that require top of the line, high quality products that are embedded with secure software and can be paired with document management solutions.
-By opting for leasing equipment, your organization can choose to go down a path of vendor consolidation and only have one point of contact for all your printing needs.
-This can streamline internal processes, save big in the long run, and ensure organization-wide print security.
+Leasing is an excellent option for large businesses (education, finance, law, accounting, media).
+This is because they usually require top-of-the-line products that are embedded with secure software and are compatible with document management solutions.
+By opting to lease printers, your organization can choose to go down a path of vendor consolidation and have only one point of contact for all your printing needs.
+This is a sure-fire way to streamline internal processes and ensure company-wide print security.